Saltworker/DJITelloPy_gamingController/README.md

 - fps is set to 'high' = 30.'
 - Resolution is set to 'high' = 720p.
 It can somewhat be used as a zoom-function.
 - Bitrate (Mbps) is set to 'auto' = 0.
-Change this is you want a specific video quality.
+Change this if you want a specific video quality.

 Here you can see the program "Video_compiler.py":
 ```python